dojo/framework/docs/en/building/supplemental.md

 ## Manually specifying bundles

-Bundles may be manually specified in the `.dojorc` configuration file.
+Bundles can be manually specified in the `.dojorc` configuration file, providing a mechanism for declarative code splitting within an application.
 This can be useful for breaking down an application into smaller bundles when automatic route bundling isn't sufficient.

 The `bundles` feature is part of the build app command.
 The configuration is comprised of a map of bundle names followed by a list of files or globs to match.

 For example, this configuration will bundle `About` and `Profile` together in a bundle named `additional.[hash].js`.
 Widget modules defined used with `w()` will be automatically converted to a lazily imported, local registry item in the parent widget.
-This provides a mechanism for declarative code splitting in your application.

 > .dojorc